EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

     string htmlAlert = @"<div class=""alert-box"">message<a class=""close"" href="""">×</a></div>";
     var html = HtmlHelperFactory.Create();

-At this point, the method has not been defined yet, so we’ll use what has been defined in the spec.
+At this point, the method has not been defined yet, so we’ll use what has been defined in the spec to guide us:

     //act
     var result = html.Alert("message").ToHtmlString();

-Finally we check our results with the expected output using Assert.AreEqual.
+Finally, we check our results with the expected output using **Assert.AreEqual**:

     //assert
     Assert.AreEqual(htmlAlert, result, ignoreCase: true);

-The first unit test is written, but before it can be put to use the Alert method must be created.
-This test first approach ensures that the custom Helper we write gives us the result we defined as HTML in our spec.
-As each spec is fulfilled this process will be repeated until all the specs are completed.
+So now the first unit test is written, but before it can be put to use the **Alert** method must be created.
+This test-first approach ensures that the custom Helper we write gives us the result we defined as HTML in our spec and, as each spec is fulfilled, this process will be repeated until all the specs are completed and satisfied.

 ##BASIC IMPLEMENTATION